U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 Many Oppia Pages require authentication to access.
 In order to sign in:

-1. Click the sign-in button on the top left navigation bar
+1. Click the sign-in button on the top left navigation bar.

    ![Sign-In Button](images/Webpage-Guide/signInButton.png)